-There are three types of pediatric scoliosis: Infantile scoliosis, which usually affects children age 3 and younger, juvenile scoliosis is seen in children 4 to 10, and adolescent scoliosis affects children 11 to 18.
+There are three types of scoliosis in children: Infantile scoliosis, which usually affects children age 3 and younger, juvenile scoliosis is seen in children 4 to 10, and adolescent scoliosis affects children 11 to 18.
 For reasons unknown, girls are more prone to scoliosis in adolescence than boys.

 “What’s unusual at the Southwest Scoliosis Institute is that we treat both children and adults,” explains Dr. Hostin.
 “What we provide here is a continuum of care, and our commitment really is to be able to care for you throughout your life.”

 The majority of children identified as having scoliosis may not need complex treatments, but they do need to be evaluated.
 Most often, we can assure parents that we either need to observe their child for four to six months, or that their child’s risk is so low that they don’t need to come back.
 In the event the child does need treatment, we will discuss the available options with his or her parents.
-School scoliosis screening programs are often helpful in indetifying scoliosis early so that braces can be used if necessary.
+School scoliosis screening programs are often helpful in identifying scoliosis early so that braces can be used if necessary.
 However, once adulthood is reached, there is little evidence that wearing a brace stops the progression of a curvature.

-Observation Many children do not require surgery to correct their scoliosis.
+Observation.
+Many children do not require surgery or a scoliosis brace to correct their scoliosis.
 Pediatric patients in particular need to be observed closely before and during their adolescent growth spurts to identify any change in their curves that are progressing rapidly and those that remain stable over time.

-Bracing For large curves in skeletally immature children or curves that have progressed in a child who is still growing, we commonly recommend bracing.
+Scoliosis brace.
+For large curves in skeletally immature children or curves that have progressed in a child who is still growing, we commonly recommend a scoliosis brace.
 In many cases, a brace can reduce the chance of a childhood curvature progressing to the point of requiring surgery.